 Current Courses

-The following is a selection only of graduate courses relating to the Ancient History and Mediterranean Archaeology program that are offered in the Spring 2023 semester.
-Click the links below to take you to the online schedule of classes for detailed and up-to-date information.
+The following is a selection only of graduate and upper-division courses relating to the Ancient History and Mediterranean Archaeology program that are offered in the Spring 2026 semester.
+The links below will take you to the online schedule of classes for course descriptions, meeting places, and more detailed and up-to-date information.

 Department of Anthropology